Vulnerable Sector Searches

 What does fingerprinting cost?

-For employment or unpaid practicum student purposes, the cost is $25.
+The cost is $25.
 Fingerprinting for volunteers is free if you provide a volunteer letter from your organization.
+This fee is collected by CPS and is provided to the RCMP for the search.

-If you receive any sort of remuneration (payment or money), you are considered an employment applicant and must pay the $25 fee.
-This also applies to those undergoing verification because of a spouse.
+If you receive any sort of remuneration (payment or money), you must pay the $25 fee.
 For instance, if you are required to undergo a verification because of your spouse's in-home daycare, you are subject to the $25 fee since he/she is receiving remuneration.

 A name-based vulnerable sector record search (using the pardoned sex offender database) will be conducted on all individuals in a position of trust who will be dealing with the vulnerable sector.
 This record search must be performed by the police service at the local jurisdiction where the applicant resides.